DARKNESS – Death Squad LP

 NOTE: This product is sealed, please let us know if you want us to open it and put the vinyl seperate from the sleeve to avoid seam splits during shipment.

-HRR 306, transparent royal blue vinyl limited to 300, 425gsm heavy cardboard cover, lyric sheet, poster
+HRR 306, Black Vinyl 425gsm heavy cardboard cover, lyric sheet, poster

 Olli (R.I.P.) – Vocals